 Christ came to do the Father’s will.
 He came in the name of the Lord of Hosts.
 Herod’s threat reveals that God the Father was drawing the focus of the political and religious leaders to Jerusalem.
 Christ was finishing His ministry in Perea and then He would move to Jerusalem.
 That is where He would die.
-Jerusalem would soon be the focus of heaven, hell and the region of Palestine.
+Jerusalem would soon be the focus of heaven, hell.
 Jerusalem would murder the Prophet prophesied in Deuteronomy 18:15.
 The city that God loved would murder the Savior of the world.

 In Joel 3:17 God declares that in the millennial kingdom Jerusalem will be different.
 It will be His city.
 He will reign as king over the city.
 It will be the capitol of the world.
 It will be holy!

 Then you will know that I am the LORD your God,

 So Jerusalem will be holy,

 And strangers will pass through it no more.